Dell Eye Institute for Dry Eye Research

-Our experienced ophthalmologist, Steven J. Dell, MD, is one of the leading eye surgeons in the United States.
-Dr. Dell’s prominent standing allows Dell Laser Consultants to secure technology and innovations often before they are available to the rest of the country.
-Dr. Dell has participated in dozens of dry eye research studies and is the Chief Medical Editor of Cataract and Refractive Surgery Today.
+Steven J. Dell, MD, is one of the leading eye surgeons in the United States.
+Dr. Dell’s prominent standing allows Dell Laser Consultants to secure technology and innovations often before they are available elsewhere.
+Dr. Dell has participated in a variety of dry eye clinical research studies and is the Chief Medical Editor of the medical journal Cataract and Refractive Surgery Today.

-Derek Cunningham, OD oversees the Dell Eye Institute for Dry Eye and is a nationally prominent educator and research scientist on dry eye syndrome.
+Derek Cunningham, OD oversees the Dell Eye Institute for Dry Eye Research and is a nationally known educator and researcher on dry eye syndrome.
 Dr. Cunningham chairs the Dry Eye Summit, a meeting of the top 35 optometric dry eye experts in North America.
-He serves as the Chief Medical Editor of optometry’s premier disease journal Advanced Ocular Care.
+He is Chief Medical Editor Emeritus of optometry’s premier ocular disease journal Advanced Ocular Care.